part 3: the highlands

 My husband called the number for a recovery truck (Tow truck) that was posted on the rental van’s window, and we started the long wait for help.
 During that time we were able to walk back to see what we hit and discovered a great rock protruding into the roadway with fresh tire tracks on it.

 Thankfully, we had stopped at The Green Welly because we did not know it then but we were in for a very, very long wait for help.
 For three hours we sat in our mutilated van as Mike called the helpline repeatedly, while we sang Police songs about dark Scottish Lakes.

 At a certain point we were beginning to wonder if anyone was going to come for us, as we debated the possibility of spending the night in the wrecked van, or taking our chances with walking however many miles it was into town, we were finally giving the information that we had been so desperately waiting for, the recovery truck driver was on his way!

 When he arrived he shooed us all into his massive truck while he used a small crane to pick our van up and place it on the flatbed, which we found to be quite impressive.
 Climbing back into the truck he asked us what happened and when Mike told him, his reply was that it happens all the time and that he has picked up quite a few people that have hit that same rock.
 Which made us all slightly annoyed to say the least.

 The driver was kind, and felt bad for us and was happy that our day had not been spoiled.
-He brought us all the way to our apartment and let us know where the van was going for the night.
+He brought us all the way to our apartment and let us know the van was going to the rental lot for the night.